-If you are denied a second time because your request for consideration is denied but you believe you should qualify for benefits, then you can request a hearing.
+If you were denied Social Security disability for the second time (because your request for reconsideration is denied), but you still believe you should qualify for benefits, then you can request a hearing.
 This hearing will be held in front of an Administrative Law Judge (ALJ).

 When attending a hearing, it can be hard to prepare on your own.
 A disability attorney or advocate may be extremely helpful during this stage.
 A lawyer may be able to help you prepare for a judge’s questionings.
 In addition, a disability lawyer can help represent you during a hearing.